Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 The first case study.

-Hairspray at the Umbrella.
+Hairspray at Umbrella Arts.

 25 performers.
 All hair types and textures, including protective styles.
 30–40 hours of design, consultation, fitting, and run support across rehearsal and tech.
-The first production to test the Texture Ready toolkit start to finish — and the first published proof point of what the standard looks like in motion.
+The first production to test the Texture Ready toolkit start to finish, and the first published proof point of what the standard looks like in motion.

 A qualified Hair Lead from the Texture Ready team braiding a performer's protective style at the Umbrella Arts Center production of Hairspray, with Kira Troilo observing.